Spiritual but not religious: Categorization

+However, Mercadante's work is limited by her training as a theologian.
+In her view, SBNRs are not indifferent to theology.
+She assumes that any viable tradition requires a theological core, so SBNR is inherently nonviable because those beliefs lack a group-based theological core.
+Consequently, her categories ignore SBNRs who are not casual believers and who are not transitional to or from organized religion.

 Practices

 SBNR is related to feminist spiritual and religious thought and ecological spiritualities, and also to Neo-Paganism, Wicca, Shamanic, Druidic, Gaian and ceremonial magic practices.
 Some New Age spiritual practices include astrology, Ouija boards, Tarot cards, the I Ching, and science fiction.
 A common practice of SBNRs is meditation, such as mindfulness and Transcendental Meditation.

 Criticism

 Some representatives of organized religion have criticized the practice of spirituality without religiosity.
 Lillian Daniel, a liberal Protestant minister, has characterized the SBNR worldview as a product of secular American consumer culture, far removed from community and "right smack in the bland majority of people who find ancient religions dull but find themselves uniquely fascinating".
 James Martin, a Jesuit priest, has called the SBNR lifestyle "plain old laziness", stating that "spirituality without religion can become a self-centered complacency divorced from the wisdom of a community".

 Other critics contend that within the "Spiritual but not Religious" worldview, self-knowledge and self-growth have been problematically equated with knowledge of God, directing a person's focus inward.
 As a result, the political, economic, and social forces that shape the world are neglected and left untended.
 Further, some scholars have noted the relative spiritual superficiality of particular SBNR practices.
 Classical mysticism within the world's major religions requires sustained dedication, often in the form of prolonged asceticism, extended devotion to prayer, and the cultivation of humility.
 In contrast, SBNRs in the Western world are encouraged to dabble in spiritual practices in a way that is often casual and lacking in rigor or any reorganization of priorities.
 Sociologist Robert Wuthnow suggests that these forms of mysticism are "shallow and inauthentic".
 Other critics take issue with the intellectual legitimacy of SBNR scholarship.
 When contrasted with professional or academic theology, spiritual philosophies can appear unpolished, disjointed, or inconsistently sourced.

 Wong and Vinsky challenge SBNR discourse that posits religion as "institutional and structured" in contrast to spirituality as "inclusive and universal" (1346).
 They argue that this understanding makes invisible the historical construction of "spirituality", which currently relies on a rejection of EuroChristianity for its own self-definition.
 According to them, Western discourses of "spirituality" appropriate indigenous spiritual traditions and "ethnic" traditions of the East, yet racialized ethnic groups are more likely to be labeled "religious" than "spiritual" by white SBNR practitioners.
 Wong and Vinsky assert that through these processes, colonial othering is enacted through SBNR discourse.